react-declarative/react-declarative/docs/auto/interfaces/TObserver.md

 share: () => TObserver<Data>
 ```

+Represents a function that returns a TObserver object.

 ### toPromise

 ```ts
 toPromise: () => Promise<Data>
 ```

+Converts the given value to a Promise with the specified data type.

 ### toIteratorContext

 ```ts
 toIteratorContext: () => { iterate(): AsyncGenerator<Data, void, unknown>; done(): void; }
 ```

+Represents an iterator context.